 In a medium saucepan, over medium heat, bring milk, cream, ginger, cinnamon, cardamom, allspice and nutmeg to a gentle simmer.
 Cook 5 minutes, stirring occasionally; reduce heat as necessary to maintain simmer.
 Remove from heat.
 In slow steady stream, whisk into egg mixture.
 Stir in vanilla.
 Pour mixture into large measuring cup and divide among ramekins.

 Pour enough warm water into baking pan to come halfway up sides of ramekins.
-Bake in centre of oven for 30 to 35 minutes until edges are set but centres still jiggle.
+Bake in center of oven for 30 to 35 minutes until edges are set but centres still jiggle.
 Remove from water; let cool on rack.
 Cover and refrigerate until chilled about 2 hours or up to 2 days.